...

 Fix 1.
 Close All Active Applications

 When your phone overheats, your first step is to halt all your phone activities.
-Start by closing all running apps and ensure those running in the background are closed as well.
+Start by closing all running apps and ensuring those running in the background are closed as well.

 If you leave some apps running in the background, it can cause your device to overheat.
 If you can identify these apps, you can stop them by restricting background data usage.